google/oss-fuzz/docs/getting-started/new_project_guide.md

 If you want to test a particular sanitizer to see what crashes it generates without filing them in the issue tracker, you can set an `experimental` flag.
 For example, if you want to test "memory", set `experimental: True` like this:

+[Nalloc](https://github.com/catenacyber/nallocfuzz) ("nalloc") is also supported but is not enabled by default due to the likelihood of bugs in the targets rather than in the software itself.

+Nalloc sanitizer injects allocation failures, and uses in addition address sanitizer.

 ```
 sanitizers:
  - address
  - memory:
     experimental: True
  - undefined
+ - nalloc
  ```

 Crashes can be accessed on the [ClusterFuzz